Workload Autoscaler Configuration

 Label-based workload selection

-To enable autoscaling for custom workloads, add the workload.cast.ai/custom-workload
+To enable autoscaling for custom workloads, add the workloads.cast.ai/custom-workload

 label to the Pod template specification.
 This is crucial - the label must be present in the Pod template, not just on the controller or running Pod: